Steventhetrumble/DistributedProject/flaskbackend/README.md

 1. Terminate the server and run it again
 1. Click the checkbox beside the new model entry
 1. Click the action dropdown and select 'Create Project Directory'
-1. For the Model, click upload and upload 'trained_model.h5' located in SampleData&Model in the flaskbackend directory.
+1. For the Model, click 'choose file and choose 'trained_model.h5' located in SampleData&Model in the flaskbackend directory.
    - NOTE: the h5 file is a saved Keras model, defining model structure and possible starting weights
-1. Click submit
+1. Click upload
-1. For the Training data, click upload and upload 'training_data.csv' located in SampleData&Model in the flaskbackend directory.
+1. For the Training data, click 'choose file' and choose 'training_data.csv' located in SampleData&Model in the flaskbackend directory.
-1. Click submit
+1. Click upload
-1. For the Testing data, click upload and upload 'testing_data.csv' located in SampleData&Model in the flaskbackend directory.
+1. For the Testing data, click 'choose file' and choose 'testing_data.csv' located in SampleData&Model in the flaskbackend directory.
-1. Click submit
+1. Click upload
 1. Wait for 'complete' to appear on the screen.

 Backend is now ready to serve tasks to the client